 Exemptions for foster carers and armed services personnel

-Foster carers and families of armed services personnel will are exempt from the room restrictions.
+Foster carers and families of armed services personnel are exempt from the room restrictions.

 What is a spare bedroom?